-DIVISION 7, General Regulations, of Article II, the Santa Barbara County Coastal Zoning Ordinance, of Chapter 35, Zoning, of the Santa Barbara County Code, is hereby amended to change Subsection C, Exceptions, of Section 35-144O, Agricultural Buffers, to read as follows:
+DIVISION 7, General Regulations, of Article II, the Coastal Zoning Ordinance, of Chapter 35, Zoning, of the Santa Barbara County Code, is hereby amended to change Subsection C, Exceptions, of Section 35-144O, Agricultural Buffers, to read as follows:

 - C. Exceptions.
 This Section does not apply to the following: - 1.
 Single-family dwelling, residential second accessory dwelling units and residential accessory structures. - 2.
-Farm employee dwellings and farm labor camps Farmworker housing allowed in compliance with Section 35-144P (Farmworker Housing). - 3.
+Farm employee dwellings and farm labor camps Farmworker housing allowed in compliance with Section 35-144P (Farmworker Housing) and Section 35-144R (Agricultural Employee Dwellings). - 3.
 Non-agricultural, discretionary development approved prior to March 11, 2015. - 4.
 Changes to a non-agricultural, discretionary project approved prior to March 11, 2015, provided that prior to an action by the decision-maker to approve an application in compliance with Subsections 35-172.11.1, 35-172.11.2, 35-174.10.1 and 35-174.10.2, the decision-maker shall first determine that the changes to the project proposed by the application do not result in any new or greater impacts to agriculture than those resulting from the already approved project. - a.
-If the decision-maker cannot make the determination required in compliance with Subsection C.4, above, then the project shall be subject to the provisions of this Section. - 5.
-Non-commercial agricultural uses.
-An agricultural buffer is not required adjacent to a common lot line between the project site and an adjacent agriculturally zoned lot if the adjacent lot is used for non-commercial agriculture. - 6.
-State and County roadway projects. - 7.
-Lot line adjustments and modifications to lot line adjustments that - a.
-Do not exceed a 10 percent increase or decrease in the area of the smallest existing lot; and - b.
-Do not result in an increase in the number of developable lots in compliance with Subsection 35-134.A.3.a(3).
+If the decision-maker cannot make the determination required in compliance with Subsection C.4, above, then the project shall be subject to the provisions of this Section.